 No

 Le Circuit Du Vieux Nord De Sherbrooke has an elevation gain of 150 meters over its 3 km route.
-This moderate elevation gain contributes to the trail's easy difficulty rating, making it accessible for hikers of varying experience levels.
+This elevation gain is consistent with the trail's easy difficulty rating, making it accessible for hikers of varying experience levels.

 Didn't find your answer?